Skip to main content

 Social Security in Philippines

 The Social Security System (SSS) provides crucial financial support in times of need, from sickness to retirement.
-For 2024, understanding the updated contribution rates, how to calculate your share, and when to pay is essential for both employees and employers.
+Under the current schedule effective January 2025, understanding the updated contribution rates, how to calculate your share, and when to pay is essential for both employees and employers.

-In 2024, the SSS contribution rate is 14% of an employee’s monthly salary, split between the employer and employee:
+The current SSS contribution rate is 15% of an employee’s monthly salary credit, split between the employer and employee:

 How to Calculate SSS Contributions